If you don’t have a 4K HDR TV it’s hard to recommend the Apple TV 4K, because it really only adds a bit more grunt and higher-res output capabilities.

 The Roku Ultra is Roku’s top of the line streaming device, and supports both 4K and HDR, although it lacks support for Dolby Vision.
 It is, however, much cheaper than the Apple TV 4K at $129.

 What it lacks in Dolby Vision support it makes up for in its interface.
 This is a nippy device that’s well supported with streaming apps to boot (a fact helped by the fact that Roku doesn’t have a streaming service of its own – it’s content-agnostic).
+It will even be getting an Apple TV app in the coming months.

 If you want to save even more money, then Roku’s Premiere+, which also includes 4K HDR, is an even more affordable model at $99.

-Amazon Fire TV (US & UK only)
+Amazon Fire TV Stick 4K (US & UK only)